New Explicit Constant-Degree Lossless Expanders: Acknowledgments

 \section{Acknowledgments}

-The author thanks Sidhanth Mohanty, Omar Alrabiah, Christopher A.~Pattison, and Venkatesan Guruswami for numerous helpful discussions and suggestions, and thanks S. Mohanty, O.~Alrabiah, and V.~Guruswami for helping improve the exposition.
+The author thanks Omar Alrabiah, Venkatesan Guruswami, Sidhanth Mohanty, Christopher A.~Pattison, and Salil Vadhan for numerous helpful discussions and suggestions, and for helping improve the exposition.
 S.~Mohanty suggested the \ref{it:bipramproof}nd proof of Proposition~\ref{prop:nonlazyexp} using bipartite Ramanujan graphs.

-This work was supported by a National Science Foundation Graduate Research Fellowship under Grant No.~DGE 2146752, and supported in part by V.~Guruswami's Simons Investigator award and UC Berkeley Initiative for Computational Transformation award.
+The author thanks Peter Manohar and Justin Oh for pointing out applications of lossless expanders with improved parameters.